murrrf/fb2me/README.md

 It is intended to edit the metadata (title, author, series, etc.) in the files of e-books in a fb2 format and to rename files based on metadata.

-This project licensed under the terms of the GNU General Public License version 3.
+This project licensed under the terms of the GNU General Public License version 3 or later.

 This project used Qt 5 library.